Feldgrau

-Feldgrau (English: field-grey) is a grayish green color.
+Feldgrau (English: field-grey) is a green–grey color.
 It was the official basic color of military uniforms of the German armed forces from the early 20th century until 1945 (West Germany) or 1989 (East Germany).
 Armed forces of other countries also used various shades of that color.
 Feldgrau was used to refer to the color of uniforms of the armies of Germany, first the Imperial German Army and later the Heer (ground forces) of the Reichswehr and the Wehrmacht.

 Variations

-In World War I the color feldgrau was a light grey-green, though there were variations of the shade ranging from greys to browns.
-It was one of the first standardized uniforms suitable to the age of smokeless gunpowder.
+In World War I the colour feldgrau evolved from the light grey of peacetime field uniforms to darker green-grey shades after 1915.
+Supply shortages led to other variations of the colour throughout the war, ranging from greys to browns.

-Feldgrau is commonly used to refer to the color of German army uniforms during World War II.
+Feldgrau is commonly used to refer to the colour of German army uniforms during World War II.
 It was also used by the East German National People's Army, under the description steingrau (stone-grey).
 Feldgrau was introduced to the Austrian Bundesheer in line to the German pattern as well.

 History

-In 1907, the so-called field-grey peace uniform (feldgraue Friedensuniform), with colored cuffs, facings, shoulder straps and gorgets was issued by decree in Prussia, followed by the non-Prussian contingents of the other German states and lastly by the Bavarian Army in April 1916.
-Formerly most infantry regiments in the German Imperial Army wore "Prussian blue" tunics, although Bavarian units had light blue and jägers dark green.
+In 1907, the so-called field-grey peace uniform (feldgraue Friedensuniform), with colored cuffs, facings, shoulder straps and gorgets began to be issued by decree in Prussia, followed by the non-Prussian contingents of the other German states and lastly by the Bavarian Army in April 1916.
+Formerly most infantry regiments in the German Imperial Army wore Prussian blue tunics, although Bavarian units had light blue and jägers dark green.
 Cavalry uniforms were of a wide range of colors.
 Until the outbreak of war in August 1914, the traditional brightly colored uniforms of the Deutsches Heer continued to be worn as parade and off-duty wear.
-Barracks dress was normally an off-white fatigue dress and the field-grey uniform introduced in 1910 was generally reserved for manoeuvres and field training.
+Barracks dress was normally an off-white loose fitting fatigue dress and the field-grey uniform fully introduced by 1910 was generally reserved for maneuvers and field training.
 Upon the outbreak of war field-grey became the normal uniform of all German soldiers.
 Active service experience led to the adoption of a darker grey-green shade of color in 1915, now described as "stone-grey".

-Following the German example, other countries selected feldgrau in either light grey or grey-green shades as the basic color for their service uniforms.
+Following the German example, other countries selected feldgrau in either light grey or green-grey shades as the basic color for their service uniforms.
 Examples were Portugal (1910), and Sweden (1923).
 After testing, Italy adopted a similar colored uniform with a greenish tinge on 4 December 1908, known as Grigio Verde.